-Mr. Steinhaus has also been active in professional affairs.
-He was the first president of The California Mental Health Counselors Association, and also a national leader in The American Mental Health Counselors Association.
+He has been the president of the Southern California Psychotherapy Association, the founder of The California Mental Health Counselors Association, and a national leader in The American Mental Health Counselors Association.
 He served on the board of directors of the American Counselors Association.
-He was elected to three terms (nine years) as Chair of The National Commission for the Certification of Clinical Mental Health Counselors; the certifying body of the American Mental Health Counselors Association.
-Now called the Clinical Mental Health Counselors division of The National Board of Certified Counselors.
+He was elected to three terms (nine years) as Chair of The National Commission for the Certification of Clinical Mental Health Counselors; the certifying body of the American Mental Health Counselors Association; now called the Clinical Mental Health Counselors division of The National Board of Certified Counselors.

-Current professional interests include aging, geriatrics, neuroscience,
+Current professional interests include aging, geriatrics, Jungian archetypal mens' work.